matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/004 The Secure Channel.md

 Params: secure session state (S), text received from transmitter (t), and additional data to be authenticated (x)
 Return: output (m), message that was sent.

+First check that the length of `t` >= 36.
+Recall that SHA-256 will always give a 32-byte output.
+This should include that + the 4 byte message number.
+If the message is not at least this size, we know there must be an error, and we must request the message again.
+First break `t` into `t` and `i`.
+Generate the key stream, just as the sender did.
+The first block of the key stream is a 4 byte counter, 4 bytes of `i`, and 8 zero-bytes at the end.
+The one difference is that we are using the subkey `KEYRECENC`.

+> Receiving a message is exactly opposite of sending a message.